rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 | x << \\( 5 \\) | \\( \textbf{00000}001 \\) | \\( 001\textit{00000} \\)
 | x << \\( 6 \\) | \\( \textbf{000000}01 \\) | \\( 01\textit{000000} \\)

-So, now that we've created all the bit sequences for the working schedules with a single day, we can unite them to create some working schedules for our workers.
+So now that we have created all the bit sequences for the work schedules with a single day, we can unite them to create some work schedules for our workers.
 Take Bob and Alice, for example.
 They just returned from vacation and must choose the days they're going to work this week.
-Fortunately, the company they work for is highly flexible about working schedules, which is great, isn't it?
+Fortunately, the company they work for is highly flexible about work schedules, which is great, isn't it?
 So Bob decides to work four days this week: *Sunday*, *Tuesday*, *Friday*, and *Saturday*.
-And Alice decides to begin with a three-day working schedule: *Tuesday*, *Tuesday*, and *Saturday*.
-Both workers can have theirs working schedules represented as a set:
+And Alice decides to begin with a three-day work schedule: *Tuesday*, *Tuesday*, and *Saturday*.
+Both workers can have theirs work schedules represented as a set:

 \\[ \begin{align*} \text{Bob} &= \\\{ \text{sun} \\\} \cup \\\{ \text{thu} \\\}
 \cup \\\{ \text{fri} \\\} \cup \\\{ \text{sat} \\\} \newline \text{Alice} &= \\\{